Freemasonry in Latvia: 20th century

 Liepāja (historically Libau) also played its part.
 In 1780, Provincial Grandmaster Ivan Yelagin established a lodge on behalf of the English Provincial Lodge of Russia, registering it with the Grand Lodge of England.
 Almost a century later, the Military Lodge “Anker und Schwert” (Anchor and Sword) was founded in Libau on 28 October 1916.
 Converted in 1919 by the Grand Lodge of Prussia “Zur Freundschaft” into a St. John Peace Lodge, it was briefly dissolved in April 1921 before being reconstituted on the same day as the first independent Latvian St. John Lodge, “Enkurs” (Anchor).

 The interwar period saw the birth of explicitly national lodges.
 In 1924, a second lodge named “Jāņuguns” was established in Riga—a name chosen not only for its dedication to the Patron Saint of John Lodges but also for its cultural resonance with the Latvian celebration of St. John's Festival and its iconic bonfires (Jāņuguns).
 Initially part of the Grand Land Lodge of Freemasons of Germany, “Jāņuguns” gained recognition as a regular, independent lodge by 1926 from several Grand Lodges across Germany, Norway, Sweden, and even New York.
-In that same year, representatives of the lodge were received in Riga Castle by King Gustav V of Sweden.
+In that same year, representatives of the lodge were received in Riga Castle by King Gustaf V of Sweden.
 However, both Latvian lodges were forced to close prior to the Soviet occupation in 1940—and again during Nazi control in 1941—with all Masonic activities later banned under Communist rule.